Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

 \section{Experimental Methodology}

-Through a study with $13$ representative participants, we investigate how people with upper-limb impairments play in human cooperation and in partial automation, and we collect their subjective feedback on their experience with these two assistive technologies.
-The study was approved by the Ethics Committee of \anon[our institution]{the University of Milan (opinion no. 48/25)}\footnote{Planning, conduct, and reporting of the work are consistent with the general principles enunciated in~\cite{acmetics}.}, it lasted approximately one hour for each participant and was supervised by at least one member of the research team throughout its entire duration.
-The complete study protocol is available in Appendix~\ref{appendix:protocol}.
+Through a study with $13$ representative participants, we investigate how people with upper-limb impairments play in human cooperation and in partial automation, collecting their subjective feedback on the experience.
+The study was approved by the Ethics Committee of \anon[our institution]{the University of Milan (opinion no. 48/25)}\footnote{\revisionCHI{Planning, conduct, and reporting of the work are consistent with the general principles enunciated in~\cite{acmetics}.}}, it lasted approximately one hour for each participant and was supervised by at least one member of the research team.